darkred/Userscripts/GreasyFork_Bullshit_Filter_-_for_TS_Citrus_Gfork/README.md

 This is a modified version of this script: [userscripts.org Bullshit Filter](http://userscripts-mirror.org/scripts/show/97145) (by kuehlschrank).
 Thanks a lot to kuehlschrank for making another great script.
+Thanks a lot to valacar for [the refactoring](https://greasyfork.org/en/forum/discussion/42803/refactored).